opensafely/documentation/docs/getting-started.md

 )

 ```
-Line 10 means, "*I'm interested in all patients who have never changed practice,
+Line 10 means "*I'm interested in all patients who have never changed practice,
 between these two dates*"; lines 14-15 "*Give me a column of data corresponding
-to the age of each patient on the given date*"; and lines 16-18, "*I expect
+to the age of each patient on the given date*"; and lines 16-18 "*I expect
 every patient to have a value, and the distribution of ages to match that of the
 real UK population*"
 1. In an Anaconda Prompt, run `opensafely run run_all --force`.
 A new file will